Iraq: Fire at coronavirus hospital kills dozens | DW | 12.07.2021

 Iraqi Prime Minister Mustafa al-Kadhemi convened his cabinet for an emergency meeting on the situation and to discuss the causes of the fire.

-Iraqis on social media demanded accountability for the blaze and demanded the resignation of top officials.
+Iraqis on social media demanded accountability for the blaze and called for the resignation of top officials.

 "Corrupt officials must be held accountable for the fire and killing innocent patients.
 Where is my father's body," a young man told Reuters news agency in the hospital's yard.